Simple Steps to Selling a House With Water in the Crawl Space

 The cost of drying out a crawl space, and making sure it stays that way, can vary wildly depending on location and what’s required.
 Harris says that in her market, the problem can be solved for as little as $600 if pest control puts down a simple vapor barrier, or as much as $15,000 if the space needs a full encapsulation, including sump pump installation, by a crawl space specialist.

-According to HomeAdvisor, the average cost of repairing a crawl space is $6,000, with crawl space cleanings running from $500 to $4,000.
+According to Angi, the average cost of repairing a crawl space is $6,000, while installing a drainage system can be anywhere from $1,500 for simple solutions to $15,000 if you need to install a French drain.
 The most expensive fixes, which would likely include sump pump installation, are the exception rather than the rule.
 As a side note: If a sump pump is required, professional real estate agents say not to be too put off by it — having one can actually be an advantage when selling a house.

 And then there’s the $10,000 question: Will homeowner’s insurance cover the cost of waterproofing a crawl space?